Brain Health and Mental Resilience: Strengthening Your Mindset

 These biomarkers often reflect an individual’s ability to adapt positively despite adversity.

-One important discovery is that resilient individuals tend to demonstrate increased neural in areas involved in emotional regulation and impulse control.
+One important discovery is that resilient individuals tend to demonstrate increased neural connections in areas involved in emotional regulation and impulse control.

 In essence, their brains are wired to handle stress more effectively than less resilient individuals.